Top 10 Red Hot Chili Peppers Songs: Deep Cuts

 Photo: By Leon Wilson from Sydney, Australia (Flea) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

-But of course, things took a turn for the worst for the band: Slovak died of a heroin overdose and Kiedis was desperately trying to kick his habit.
+But of course, things took a turn for the worst for the band: Slovak died of a heroin overdose, and Kiedis was desperately trying to kick his habit.
 This ultimately led to the departure of Jack Irons.
 They would subsequently hire Will Ferrell look-alike Chad Smith, who would be the focal point in their new sound.

 # 10 – Nobody Weird Like Me

 Opening up the Top 10 Red Hot Chili Peppers Songs (Deep Cuts) List is this scorching cut from their 1989 record, Mother’s Milk.
 The song features a bouncing bass riff from Flea that perfectly dresses up Anthony’s wacky lyrics about sexing a porpoise and riding on giraffes.
 Of course, Chad Smith’s fiery percussion needs no further comment.
 But that guitar savagery, people.
-The way John Frusciante makes it sound like bagpipes towards the end is nirvana; this is truly the side of him that’s underrated…..his heavy side.
+The way John Frusciante makes it sound like bagpipes towards the end is nirvana; this is genuinely the side of him that’s underrated…..his heavy side.

 # 9 – Blood Sugar Sex Magik